HazyResearch/deepdive/README.md

     { id: 5, title: "I am a title", has_entities: true }

-The extractor should output tuples in JSON format to stdout in the same way, but without the `id` field, which is automatically assigned:
+The extractor should output tuples in JSON format to stdout in the same way, but without the `id` field, which is automatically assigned.

     { title_id: 5, word: "I", is_present: true }
     { title_id: 5, word: "am", is_present: true }
     { title_id: 5, word: "a", is_present: true }
     { title_id: 5, word: "title", is_present: true }

+**Note: You must output all fields in each json row, even if they are null. **

 Such an extractor could be written in Python as follows: